Skip to content

 • Slot ⚠︎ — the feature works at runtime; the consumer-side authoring shape differs (render prop, data-rozie-params attribute, additive slots?: / snippets?: / templates?: prop).

-• r-model modifiers ⚠︎ (React only).number/.trim/custom value transforms are byte-identical across all six targets.
+• r-model modifiers ⚠︎ (React only).number/.trim/custom value transforms behave identically across all six targets.
 The one divergence is React's .lazy: React has no true change event, so r-model.lazy emits an uncontrolled defaultValue + onBlur input (the idiomatic React deferred-commit pattern) instead of a controlled value + onChange.
 The trade-off — programmatic writes to the bound state mid-edit are not reflected by the uncontrolled input — is a documented parity gap, consistent with the render-prop-slot precedent.
 See r-model modifiers.